 By avoiding transactional bank account fees and keeping money in a high interest bank account longer (until the credit card due date).

 What’s important here is that you understand the ‘loan terms’.
-That is, when do you have to pay the money back and what will happen if you don’t.
-Generally, if you pay your credit card off in full each month, you will avoid paying interest.
+That is, when do you have to pay the money back and what will happen if you don’t?
+Generally if you pay your credit card off in full each month, and your credit card has interest free days, you will avoid paying interest.

 Credit card transaction records can be very specific and can be used to itemise where you are spending money.
 This can help you to build a budget and look for areas of saving.

 By using a credit card to purchase items you would purchase anyway (and pay off without paying interest or late fees) you can benefit from rewards programs offered with some credit cards.